ESBogdanov20/Fabric-Club-Burgas/README.md

 ## Hello, We are Fabric

-Our game is a strategy card game using boolean logic gates.
-It was developed by Jonathan Brandt and Chris Kampf with Sean P. Dennis in 2008, and it was first published by Tessera Games LLC in 2009.🎮🎮
+Our game is a strategy card game using boolean logic gates..🎮🎮

 ---